dxw/playbook/playbook.md

 after the event, to talk about your experience and what you learned.
 If you need time to be set aside, talk to a Delivery Manager and see what's possible.

+### Blog

-### Blog At dxw, we all write blog posts regularly
+At dxw, we all write blog posts regularly.

 We blog because want to share what we're doing and what we're learning about tech and government with the digital community.
 When we're hiring, we also want